Frequency of Hyperprolactinemia in Patients with Alopecia Areata

 Abstract

-Objective: To determine the frequency of hyperprolactinemia in patients with alopeciaareata.
+Objective: To determine the frequency of hyperprolactinemia in patients with alopecia areata (AA).

-Conclusion: Increased prolactin levels were observed to be highly frequent among patients with alopecia areata, suggesting that prolactin may play a role in the pathogenesis of the disease.
-Furthermore, it could serve as a biological marker for disease severity.
+Conclusion: Increased prolactin levels were observed to be highly frequent among patients with alopecia areata, suggesting that it may contribute to autoimmune mechanisms and serve as a biomarker for disease severity, while due to inconsistencies in existing research, further studies are needed to clarify its clinical significance and potential role in treatment.

 Published